-The purpose of this Official Statement, including the cover page and appendices hereto, is to provide certain information concerning the sale and delivery by the San Mateo County Joint Powers Financing Authority (the "Authority") of its [PAR AMOUNT]\ Lease Revenue Bonds (Cordilleras Mental Health Center Replacement Project), 2021 Series A-1 (the "2021A-1 Bonds") and [PAR AMOUNT]\ of its Refunding Lease Revenue Bonds (Maple Street Correctional Center), 2021 Series A-2 (Federally Taxable) (the "2021A-2 Bonds" and, collectively with the 2021A-1 Bonds, the "2021 Bonds").
+The purpose of this Official Statement, including the cover page and appendices hereto, is to provide certain information concerning the sale and delivery by the San Mateo County Joint Powers Financing Authority (the "Authority") of \$[PAR AMOUNT] of its Refunding Lease Revenue Bonds (Federally Taxable), 2021 Series B (the "2021B Bonds").

-[The 2021 Bonds are being issued by the Authority for the purpose of providing funds, together with other available moneys, to (i) finance the reconstruction and equipping of the Cordilleras Mental Health Center (the "2021 Project"), (ii) refund certain bonds previously issued by the Authority, (iii) pay capitalized interest on the 2021 Bonds through \\\\\\, and (iv) pay costs of issuance of the 2021 Bonds.
-See "PLAN OF FINANCE" and "ESTIMATED SOURCES AND USES OF FUNDS" herein.]
+The 2021B Bonds, which are expected to be issued on or about June , 2021, are being issued by the Authority for the purpose of providing funds, together with other available moneys, to (i) refund all or a portion of the Authority's Lease Revenue Bonds (Refunding and Capital Projects) 2013 Series A (Robert Sans Memorial Issue), currently outstanding in the aggregate principal amount of \$ (the "2013 Refunded Bonds"), and (ii) pay costs of issuance of the 2021B Bonds.
+See "PLAN OF FINANCE," and "ESTIMATED SOURCES AND USES OF FUNDS" herein.